seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 ### TASK 10

 Tell the timer to interrupt after the given number of seconds.
-The `ttc_set_timeout` function from `libplatsupport` will help.
+The `timer_set_timeout` function from the included driver will help.
 Note that it expects its time argument to be given in nanoseconds.

 Note the existing code in `hello_sleep`.
 It waits on a binary semaphore.
 `irq_handle` will be called on another thread when the timer interrupt occurs,